Beu-Wolf/SD_19_20/demo/README.md

 Press `^C` to exit client Eye

-## Case 4: Uso do Spotter para execute some queries
+## Case 4: Usage of Spotter to execute some queries

 Verify that the help screen is displayed: